-Career Education, Information and Guidance in HE provides a thorough training for today's higher education careers and employability professional.
-The flexible nature of this PGDip allows you to create an individual track through the course, using the virtual and physical learning environments.
+The PG Diploma in Career Education, Information and Guidance in Higher Education provides a thorough training for today's higher education careers and employability professional.
+The flexible nature of this course allows you to complete the core modules and then follow an individual track through the optional modules linked to your working role.

 The Postgraduate Diploma provides thorough training for today’s higher education careers and employability professional.
 It is approved by the Association of Graduate Careers Advisory Services (AGCAS) and designed and taught in partnership with this professional body.
 It is also approved by the Career Development Institute (CDI) as meeting the qualification requirement for the UK Register of Career Development Professionals.

 - Challenges of Careers Work in Higher Education